Shockwave Therapy Perth

 Is Shockwave covered by private health insurance?

-Shockwave will incur a small additional fee as a separate billable item and your usual private health rebate may still apply.
+Shockwave will incur a small additional fee and your usual private health rebate will still apply.

 Book an Appointment